Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

+# What is Junos OS?
+Junos OS is an operating system on Juniper Networks devices (both physical and virtual).
+It comes with a command line interface (cli) that makes running tasks on Junos devices quick and easy.
+For more information on Junos OS, click [here](https://www.juniper.net/us/en/products-services/nos/junos/)

 # What is Ansible?
 Ansible is an automation framework that is used for automating tasks.
 Ansible supports a wide range of integrations.
 The most commonly used ones are infrustructure, networks, containers, cloud, and devop tools.
 To learn more about Ansible check out their [website](https://ansible.com).